embrace-io/embrace-apple-sdk/.github/ISSUE TEMPLATE/bug_report.md

 ### Steps to reproduce
 1. Calling API X
-2. Doing this in the emulator...
+2. Doing this in the simulator...
 3. Throws error A or collects wrongly data B

 ### Environment